 - Food: We relied heavily on trail mix, lunch meat, pretzels, granola / cliff bars, and various other cheap dry goods.
 You’ll also be fed delicious dinners each evening while you dock for the island parties.

-- Mixers: Coconut water, seltzer, tonic water, Cola, Ginger Ale, and Sprite did the trick.
+- Mixers: Coconut water, seltzer, tonic water, Cola, Ginger Ale, and Sprite etc.

-- Expect 3-4 island parties for the week.
+- Expect 3-4 island parties (on land) for the week.

-- 3 day raft parties: A raft party is where all of the skippers tie the yachts together in specific shape (circle or bowling alley).
-Everyone mingles, hops from boat to boat, and truly enjoys each other’s stories and company.
-This is where a lot of bonding happens
+- Roughly 3 day raft parties: A raft party is where all of the skippers tie the yachts together in specific shape (circle or bowling alley).
+Everyone mingles, hops from boat to boat, and enjoys each other’s stories and company.
+This is where a lot of bonding happens.

-- The skippers are reliable on the sea yet expect to party with them too.
+- The skippers are reliable on the sea but expect to party with them too.
 They have a lot of sailing and partying experience from their previous weeks.
-Plan them in your provisioning and tip them generously at the end.
+Therefore, plan them in your provisioning and tip them generously at the end.
 They will teach you to sail and you’ll be expected to provide hands on deck!

 - I recommend bringing portable speakers.
 Waterproof speakers are a bonus.

 - Many yachts have sound systems but you want to have a backup plan.

 - Expect to bunk with a close friend or significant other.
 From my observations of other crews, your bunk mate may be different at the end from your first night.

 - Expect to see a 50/50 men-to-women ratio as The Yachweek does a fair job at balancing the crowd.
 This should be considered during your crew planning.